 1. The Ex Talk

 So they all love this idea.
-But the only hitch in this is that they decide her ex will be her co-worker, with who she doesn’t get along.
+But the only hitch in this is that they decide her ex will be her co-worker, with whom she doesn’t get along.
 They’ve never dated.
 So it’s like the fake dating trope, but they pretend to be exes on this radio show and talk about relationships.
-Along the way, they have to get to know each other because they’re pretending to be each other’s exes.
-So we get to see the fake relationship like The Upside Of Falling.
+Along the way, they have to get to know each other because they pretend to be their exes.
+So, we get to see fake relationships like The Upside Of Falling.

 Author: Rachel Lynn Solomon